 In Sky, most evolutionary families get a 3-star exclusive item that, when in the inventory, has the Pokemon healed by damaging moves of a certain type, instead of taking damage.
 Said type is usually one that would deal super effective damage otherwise, but there are exceptions.
 One of such is the Bronzor evolutionary family, who get healed by Ghost-type moves, which dealt neutral damage to them.
 Fast-forward into Generation VI, and now Bronzor and Bronzong are indeed weak to Ghost-type moves thanks to the changes in the type chart.

-Paranoia Fuel: In Time/Darkness/Sky, a conversation with your partner about killing yourselves ends abruptly as the two of you go to sleep.
+Paranoia Fuel: A conversation with your partner about killing yourselves ends abruptly as the two of you go to sleep.
 When you wake up, your partner's bed is empty.

 Rescued from the Scrappy Heap: Most of Chatot's detractors (especially over the Perfect Apple incident) were rather impressed by his actions in the Brine Cave.